existancepy/bss-macro-py-experimental/docs/customcontent.md

   self.keyboard.press("a", 1) #press down the a key for 1s, then release it
 ```

-#### self.keyboard.walk(k,t,applyHaste = True)
+#### self.keyboard.walk(k, t, applyHaste = True)
 **Description:**

-Presses a key for a specified duration, but accounts for the player's walkspeed and compensates the timing accordingly
+Presses a key for a specified duration, but accounts for the player's walkspeed and compensates the duration accordingly

-The formula for calculating the duration:
+The formula for calculating the duration: newT = t*28/player_movespeed
-t*28/player_movespeed

 **Parameters:**